calyxir/calyx/docs/frontends/tvm-relay.md

 - `-n`: The name of the input net.
 This is mostly used for naming the output files.
 - `-d`: The dataset for which the input will be classified against.
-This is necessary to determine what preprocessing should be done on the image. e.g. `"mnist", "imagenet"`.
+This is necessary to determine what preprocessing should be done on the image. e.g. `"mnist"` or `"imagenet"`.
 - `-i`: The file path to the input image which you want classified.
 - `-onnx`: The file path to the ONNX model.
 - `-o`: The type of output.